PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 16:16:57
+Last updated: 2024-04-02 16:18:01
-Random Quote: I cannot make my days longer, so I strive to make them better. - Henry David Thoreau
+Random Quote: Happiness is found in doing, not merely possessing. - Napoleon Hill